Berkelium0/AI-Project-1.3/README.md

 ### create_start_args(index, length, axis, hint_numbers, hint_colors, coordinates=None)

-This function generates the CNF arguments for a given axis (row, column, or diagonal) based on the provided hints.
-It creates clauses to ensure blocks are placed according to the hints and that no conflicting placements occur.
+This function generates CNF arguments for a given axis (row, column, or diagonal) based on the provided hints.
+It constructs clauses to ensure blocks are placed according to the hints and prevent conflicting placements.

+It tracks the variables required by each rule:

++ **Rule 1:** If the block is not the last one, it creates a clause ensuring that the next block cannot start in any of the cells up to the end of the current block plus one additional cell.
++ **Rule 2:** It monitors all possible start locations for a block and sends these to the exactly_one_true() function to ensure only one start is true.
++ **Rule 3:** It creates clauses to ensure that if a block's start is true, the cells occupied by this block must also be true.
++ **Rule 4:** It uses a dictionary to track all cells in the row and adds the start variable to the list of each cell that the start covers.

 **Time Complexity:** O(L × B × (L + B)) where L is the length of the row/column/axis and B is the number of blocks (or hints).
 The complexity arises from iterating over all possible start positions and blocks.